Seby26Dev/-HTB-Jerry/README.md

 ### After connecting on the manager account we see this page :
 <img width="1908" height="957" alt="image" src="https://github.com/user-attachments/assets/25638939-aa20-43a8-be23-d77f6c767afe" />

-### We find thet we can upload and deployd 'WAR' file :
+### We find that we can upload and deployed 'WAR' file :

 <img width="1913" height="108" alt="image" src="https://github.com/user-attachments/assets/e5799db3-ed48-4794-b703-6b1f5c957dc0" />